adaltas/node-csv-docs/src/md/parse/options/ignore_last_delimiters.md

 ## Example

 In this [example](/https://github.com/adaltas/node-csv/blob/master/packages/csv-parse/samples/option.ignore_last_delimiters.js), the CSV data is made of 2 fields, `format` and `description`.
-Fields are separated by commans, the default [delimiter](/parse/options/delimiter/).
+Fields are separated by commas, the default [delimiter](/parse/options/delimiter/).
 The last field, `description`, can contains any number of commas without breaking the record.

 `embed:packages/csv-parse/samples/option.ignore_last_delimiters.js`